 Historically, two factors impacted the location of cities; their defense and commercial capabilities.
-Defensive capabilities is more a site issue since it relies on a defensible physical location while commerce is more a situation issue that expands the opportunities of a site by putting it in a wider framework of commercial relations.
+Defensive capabilities are more a site issue since they rely on a defensible physical location that does not necessarily provide good access.
+At the same time, commerce is more a situation issue that expands the opportunities of a site by putting it on a broader framework of commercial relations.

 - Defense.
 An array of sites offer various defensive advantages that can be expanded by the building of fortifications.
-This mainly refers to cities established before the industrial revolution.
+This mainly refers to cities established before the industrial revolution since defense was a prime consideration.
 River meander and island sites are good examples of defensible sites with cities with New Orleans and Paris as prime examples.
-The coastline also offers defensible sites such as a peninsula (or an offshore island), such as Boston and Hong Kong, or a sheltered harbor site such as New York and Rio de Janeiro.
+For cities involved in maritime trade, the coastline also offers defensible sites such as a peninsula (or an offshore island), such as Boston and Hong Kong, or a sheltered harbor site such as New York and Rio de Janeiro.
 The presence of a promontory can further expand the defensive capabilities of any of the above sites.
 Modern forms of warfare, particularly artillery, rendered many defensive attributes, such as fortifications, irrelevant.

-Improvements in engineering capabilities later on the industrial revolution would make the advantage of rivers for commercial sites of lesser relevance, particularly with the development of rail and highway systems.
+Improvements in engineering capabilities in the later stages of the industrial revolution would make the advantage of rivers for commercial sites of lesser relevance, particularly with the development of rail and highway systems.
 Still, once a location has been selected and capitalized upon, the city will remain even if the initial location factors are no longer highly relevant.
 Thus, a large share of the world’s urban agglomerations was set using some of the above location factors.